gansuranga/Blue-Prism-Technical-Test/README.md

 ## 23/8/2021
 Continued working on loading the dictionary and checking each word exists in the dictionary.
 Also added a check to ensure each word entered is four letters long, and if either word isn't the program will ask again.

+## 24/8/2021
+Continued working on the main algorithm for the application.
+Attempted to create a bredth first search using for loops, but it hasn't functioned as intended.
+I've also run short on time but the only thing missing at this point is to make the program perform a correct bredth first search.
+This would most likely be done by implementing a que instead of setting the word to use at given points in the program.